-- Frequent parental visitation (family interaction).
+- Frequent family interactions.

 - Adding to the child's life book.

 - Identifying positive ways to say good-bye.

 If the applicants are pursuing foster care primarily with the motivation of eventually adopting, be certain they have thoughtfully considered the decision to foster.
 The needs of the child and the treatment goal are the primary factors in determining the foster parents' relationship with the child.